top of page

 About 12-25 Watts Of Electricity

-Your brain is like a bustling city powered by electrical energy, constantly buzzing with activity to keep you thinking, feeling, and moving.
-Believe it or not, your brain generates enough electricity to power a small light bulb—pretty impressive for an organ about the size of a cauliflower!
+Your brain is like a tiny city of energy, constantly buzzing with activity to keep you thinking, feeling, and moving.
+Though only the size of a cauliflower, it generates enough electricity to power a small light bulb.

 Fun Fact: